 It’s stunningly beautiful, of course.
 Pembrokeshire has Britain’s only coastal National Park, while the Gower Peninsula was Britain’s first Area of Outstanding Natural Beauty – an award that’s since been given to other coastal gems on Anglesey and the Llyn Peninsula.

 Where else can you see such stunning sunsets than like this that I was privileged to witness at Mwnt, Ceredigion, one of the best locations on the Wales coast for such views?

-Having had the pleasure of walking and photographing most of the Wales coast I can honestly say that everyone should take the opportunity to join in with these celebrations at sometime during this year.
+Having had the pleasure of walking and photographing most of the Wales coast I can honestly say that everyone should take the opportunity to join in with these “Year of the Sea” celebrations at sometime during this year.
 If you need any more convincing just take a look at my Wales Coast Path – Edge of the Nation post or you could also take a look in my Wales Landscapes galleries for many other locations that you could visit.

 Direct links to view larger versions of the above images can be accessed by clicking on the photo to gain access to the Print Shop where you can purchase your own prints.